TheAccidentalTeacher/glennallencarmansandiego/docs/technical-overview-presentation.md

-# Carmen Sandiego Educational Game: Technical Overview
+# Sourdough Pete's Geography Challenge: Technical Overview
 ## A Non-Technical Explanation of Our Build Components

 ---